Hercules (1998 TV series)

-Disney's Hercules: The Animated Series (commonly referred to as simply Hercules) is an American animated television series based on the 1997 film of the same name and the Greek myth.
+Disney's Hercules: The Animated Series, simply known as Hercules, is an American animated television series that is based on the 1997 film of the same name and the Greek myth.
 The series followed Hercules as a teenager, in training to be a hero, prior to the events of the film.

 The series premiered in syndication on August 31, 1998, and on ABC through its Disney's One Saturday Morning block on September 12, 1998.
 The syndicated run lasted 52 episodes, while the ABC run lasted 13 episodes.

 Plot

-The series follows Hercules, as a teenager, training as a hero, as well as trying to adjust to life.
+The series follows Hercules, as a teenager, training as a hero, while trying to navigate everyday life.
 With his free-spirited friend Icarus, his future-seeing friend Cassandra, and his trainer Philoctetes ("Phil"), he battles his evil uncle Hades.
 Like all teenagers, though, Hercules has to worry about peer pressure when the snobbish prince Adonis ridicules him.
 The series notably contradicts several events and plot points in the original film.
+A notable example is Hades knowing Hercules is alive when he is still a teenager, when in the film, he found out when Hercules reached adulthood.